-Dr. Curtis Ryan Smith began his piano studies in his hometown of Macon, Georgia, where he received his first lessons from concert pianist Louise Barfield.
+Dr. Curtis Ryan Smith began his piano studies with concert pianist Louise Barfield.
 He received his Bachelor of Music from the University of Cincinnati College-Conservatory of Music (CCM), his Masters of Music at the Jacobs School of Music at Indiana University, and his Doctorate of Musical Arts from CCM.
 His teachers have included James Tocco, Edmund Battersby, and Elisabeth Pridonoff.
 He has also received additional training from Harvey Wedeen, Norman Krieger, and Michael Coonrod.

 In addition to performing, Dr. Smith is an enthusiastic teacher.
 He currently serves an Adjunct Professor of Music at both Randolph College and Liberty University in Lynchburg, Virginia, and also runs a private studio out of his home.
 He has served as an Associate Instructor of Secondary Piano during his time Indiana University and as a Graduate Assistant in Secondary Piano while at CCM, where he taught both group piano classes and private piano lessons.